evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ## User interface and control

 The Citroën ë-C3 has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
-The  screen behind the steering wheel integrated into the dashboard is 5.0 inches large.
-The touch screen at the top of the center console is 10.3 inches large.
+The  screen behind the steering wheel integrated into the dashboard is 5.0 inches large .
+The touch screen at the top of the center console is 10.3 inches large .
 The model is not available with head-up display.